Valbou/vtaskr-backend/docs/global/index.md

 To help developers to find the right file in the good folder, we use an app structure like follow:

 - **events**: this folder store observers and app events registry (to send and receive events from/to an other app).
-- **hmi**: store files relative to Human Machine Interfaces, like HTML pages, API, CLI etc... and helpers like DTO etc...
+- **hmi**: store files relative to HMI (Human Machine Interfaces), like HTML pages, API, CLI etc... and helpers like DTO etc...
 This views files may use dedicaded libs like Flask or FastAPI etc... and need a specific folder for each dependendy.
 - **managers**: store files to manage models (use dependency injection to transparently store and retrieve data).
 - **models**: core models for the app.
 No external lib dependency here (only python batteries included code).
 - **persistence**: contain ports and adapters to access data storage (ORM, SQL/NoSQL, file system etc...).
 With a sub folder for each lib used (SQLAlchemy, Pewee, Pony...).